LAX - YTO

 The average price of all round-trip flights from Los Angeles to Toronto clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Los Angeles to Toronto, look for departures on Tuesdays and avoid leaving on a Thursday, as it's usually the priciest day.
-When flying back from Toronto, Tuesday is the cheapest day to fly and Monday is the most expensive.
+If you are looking for a flight deal from Los Angeles to Toronto, look for departures on Fridays and avoid leaving on a Thursday, as it's usually the priciest day.
+When flying back from Toronto, Tuesday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Los Angeles to Toronto?